proyectosingenieriauninorte/NumericalMethods/README.md

 This repository contains implementations of numerical methods focused on Python.
 The included methods are useful for solving mathematical problems using computational techniques.

+---

-## Contents
+##epository Contents

-Currently, this repository includes implementations of the following methods:
+This repository currently includes implementations of the following methods:

 - **Bisection Method**: A method for finding roots of nonlinear equations.
 - **Newton-Raphson Method**: Used to find roots of functions through successive approximations.